Skip to content

 views 0 Last updated

 The Notifications module is the inbox layer of fullstackhero.
-It owns one denormalized row type (Notification), exposes four read/mark endpoints, and is driven entirely by integration events published by other modules (Chat mentions today; tickets, billing, webhooks can opt in next).
+It owns one denormalized row type (Notification), exposes four read/mark endpoints, and is driven entirely by integration events published by other modules.
+Today it consumes Chat mentions (inbox row + realtime push) and the Billing lifecycle events (tenant-admin emails for invoices and expiry); tickets, webhooks, and anything else can opt in next.
 New notifications are pushed to the recipient in real time via the same SignalR hub Chat uses, so the bell-icon badge updates without a refresh.
-Around 200 lines of code across the runtime project — intentionally thin.
+Around 800 lines of code across the runtime project — intentionally thin.

 What ships in v10